jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## MP3

 Compressed audio file format.
-Often used for web-based audio.
+Often used for online delivery of audio.

 ## Multitrack Session